 There is no “right” topic.
-We want to hear your narrative or your imagination for (im)migrant futures—ranging from your personal experiences to family experiences to client experiences—whatever and however you want to share with us.
+We want to hear your narrative, personal perspectives, or imagination for (im)migrant futures—ranging from your personal experiences to family experiences to client experiences—whatever and however you want to share with us.
 We ask that your narratives engage with immigration scholarship in some capacity.
-For example, advocating for a policy/program/practice, sharing concerns regarding implications of recent court opinions or immigration practices, writing about what our immigration system could and should look like, situating immigrant justice within liberation movements, and so on.
+For example, advocating for a policy/program/practice, sharing concerns regarding implications of recent court opinions or immigration practices, writing about what our immigration system could and should look like, situating immigrant justice within liberation movements, highlighting important historical moments, and so on.

 Any immigration policy or conversation that does not center community is harmful and useless.
 We hope you agree and share your stories with us to dream together about justice and collective liberation.
 Please submit stories at email@example.com.